serdeliverance/x-mentor/README.md

 ### Student Progress Registration

 This functionallity allow us to track the time the user spend in the platform watching courses.
-That info is then used to implement the LeaderBoard.
+That info is then used to implement the Leaderboard.

 ![Alt text](diagrams/student-progress-registration.png?raw=true "Student Progress Registration Flow")

-`x-mentor` microservices receives the request.
-Then, it publishes the `Student Progress Registration Domain Event`, which ends up as en element inside `student-progress-registered stream` (which is a `Redis Stream`) via the following command:
+`x-mentor-core` receives the request.
+Then, it publishes the `Student Progress Registration Domain Event`, which ends up as an element inside `student-progress-registered stream` (which is a `Redis Stream`) via the following command:

 ```
 XADD student-progress-registered $timestamp student $student_username duration $duration